anupamme/wordFrame/README.md

 JQuery methods:

-* .wordframe(config): initiates editors on all matching elements.
+* .wordFrame(config): initiates editors on all matching elements.

 * .wFTextAreaFocus(): set focus on the text area.